Javatrix/tsuki-chan/README.md

 - Tempban for any amount of time; in seconds, minutes, hours, or days.
 - Selfrole command with buttons and custom emojis
+- Simple and easy to use music player.
 - Two-way Minecraft and Discord chat integration after installing a plugin on the server.
 (The plugin not accessible yet)
 - Right click to hug a user, if they have a bad day :)